Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Introduction

 One of the main drawbacks of NPG algorithms is the high cost of computing and inverting the FIM.
 Storage is also an important concern, as for a parameterized policy, the FIM is a square matrix with dimensions equal to the number of parameters.
 Naturally, this issue becomes especially limiting when policies are parameterized by deep neural networks.
 In practice, NPG algorithms usually avoid computing the inverse Fisher directly and instead rely on approximations.
 A simple option is to only consider the diagonal elements of the FIM \citep{becker1989,lecun2002efficient}, leading to efficient inversion and low storage requirements.
 A more sophisticated approach is K-FAC \citep{MartensG15}, which uses Kronecker products to approximate the FIM efficiently.
 As an alternative to the true FIM, the empirical FIM can be computed from samples, which is especially convenient when the required underlying probability distributions are unknown \citep{schraudolph2002fast}.
 Hessian-free methods give a less direct approach to using the FIM without ever explicitly computing or storing it \citep{/Martens10}.
 As an example, TRPO avoids computing the FIM, calculating the Fisher-vector product directly instead.
 Despite the extensive literature on the subject, choosing the right way of approximating natural gradients is usually not straightforward.
 This choice often involves a trade-off between computational efficiency and approximation accuracy.

 The goal of this work is to bridge the theoretical convergence properties of NPG with a practical, fast, and computationally feasible approach to invert FIM for high-dimensional reinforcement learning tasks.
 In this work, we use the empirical FIM as an alternative to the FIM and incorporate the Sherman-Morrison formula for efficient inversions.
-We propose a rank-1 approximation to avoid explicit matrix operations, keeping the time complexity at $\cO(d)$ without the need for inner loops like conjugate gradient, thus balancing computational cost and accuracy of curvature information.
+We propose a rank-1 approximation to avoid explicit matrix operations, keeping the time complexity at $\cO(d)$ for a policy parameterized by a vector $\theta$ of dimension $d$, without the need for inner loops like conjugate gradient, thus balancing computational cost and accuracy of curvature information.

-The main contributions are listed below: \begin{enumerate} \item We provide a fast and efficient way to compute the inverse FIM, which can be computed in $\cO (d)$ complexity rather than $\cO (d^3)$ for naive inversion of FIM, $d$ denotes the dimension of the policy parameter vector $\theta$. \item We theoretically show that under certain conditions, our NPG approximation using the empirical FIM and Sherman-Morrison formula enjoys global convergence when using log-linear function approximators. \item We also prove that the error induced in the policy update due to this rank-1 approximation is bounded and reduces with the increase in iterations. \item We propose a novel policy gradient algorithm using this update: SM-ActorCritic (\textbf{SMAC}).
-We show that SMAC achieves faster convergence in diverse OpenAI Gym tasks (classic control and MuJoCo environments), compared to vanilla policy gradient, Adam, and trust-region methods that use Conjugate Gradient solvers to approximate the direction of natural policy gradient. \end{enumerate}
+The main contributions are listed below: \begin{enumerate} \item We provide a fast and efficient way to compute the inverse FIM, which can be computed in $\cO (d)$ complexity rather than $\cO (d^3)$ for naive inversion of FIM. \item We theoretically show that under certain conditions, our NPG approximation using the empirical FIM and Sherman-Morrison formula enjoys global convergence when using log-linear function approximators. \item We also prove that the error induced in the policy update due to this rank-1 approximation is bounded and reduces with the increase in iterations. \item We propose a novel policy gradient algorithm using this update: Sherman-Morrison Actor Critic (\textbf{SMAC}).
+We show that SMAC achieves faster convergence in diverse OpenAI Gym tasks (classic control and MuJoCo environments \citep{todorov2012mujoco}), compared to vanilla policy gradient, Adam, and trust-region methods that use Conjugate Gradient solvers to approximate the direction of natural policy gradient. \end{enumerate}